The areas of the "Design" module

 Input length

-If the value "Input length" is selected for the CSS property "Background position", a dialog is opened automatically.
+If the value "length specification" is selected for the CSS property "background-position", a dialog is opened automatically.

 Horizontal / vertical position